 All running programs are listed in the following window and the program name is usually also written after the program if a software program no longer responds.
 You can then mark the corresponding program and shoot it down with the "Quit immediately" button at the bottom right.

-Alternatively, you can also use the Spotlight search to call up the utility.
-With the program, you then have the option of viewing information and values in the following areas and components in their own tabs:
+Alternatively, you can also use the Spotlight search use to launch the utility.
+With the program, you then have the option of viewing information and values for the following areas and components in separate tabs: